This article is part of TokenTax's Crypto Tax Guide.

 Many people have panicked upon receiving a Form 1099-K from their crypto exchange with numbers on it much larger than the profit they made.

 The Form 1099-K from Celsius Network, Coinbase or Gemini states your cumulative crypto proceeds for the tax year: the total value crypto that you have bought, sold, or traded on the exchange.

 The amount on the 1099-K does not represent your total capital gain or loss, and you don't need to include this document on your tax return.

 Don't be alarmed if it's a much larger number than you'd expect, as it's merely a report of your trading volume to the IRS.
-If you're not sure how actual crypto capital gains are calculated, be sure to read our guide on how cryptocurrency taxes work.
+If you trade often, you can have a very large trading volume while also not having that large of a gain or loss.